Know Your Real State of Charge: 3 Battery Monitors (2026)

 - × 1-year warranty is materially shorter than the Victron BMV-712 and SmartShunt 5-year warranty; AiLi's vendor support reputation is thinner than Victron's global distributor network (Defender Marine, West Marine, eMarine Systems), so a warranty claim on a 2-year-old unit is unlikely to resolve cleanly

-- × Display backlight is a known maintenance item per multi-year cruiser field reports; some users document backlight dimming after 2 to 3 years of continuous operation, with replacement display panels available at roughly $15 from AiLi or via aftermarket sources; this is the documented long-term failure pattern to plan around
+- × Display backlight is a known maintenance item per multi-year cruiser field reports; some users document backlight dimming after 2 to 3 years of continuous operation, with replacement display panels available at roughly $15 from AiLi or via aftermarket sources; this is the documented recurring failure pattern to plan around

 - × 8V minimum operating voltage is below normal use but creates an edge case for deeply discharged lead-acid banks: a 12V flooded battery that has dropped below ~10V (because the bank was left dead at the slip overnight) may blank the AiLi display just when the owner most needs to read state of charge during recovery charging; the BMV-712 has a 6.5V floor that handles deeper discharge